system76/docs/_articles/install-davinci-resolve.md

 **Please note that the MakeResolveDeb script is not created by Black Magic or System76 and is maintained by the community.**

-DaVinci resolve can be downloaded [Here](https://www.blackmagicdesign.com/products/davinciresolve/) we will select DaVinci Resolve and not the Studio version.
+DaVinci Resolve can be downloaded [here](https://www.blackmagicdesign.com/products/davinciresolve/).
+Select the regular DaVinci Resolve version and not the Studio version, unless you have a license for the Studio version.

 ![Download button](/images/davinci-resolve/davinci-resolve-download.png)